Names of the Romani people: Etymology

 The ultimate origin of the Sanskrit term ḍoma (perhaps from Munda or Dravidian) is uncertain.
 Its stem, ḍom, is connected with drumming, linked with the Sanskrit verbal root ḍam- 'to sound (as a drum)', perhaps a loan from Dravidian, e.g. Kannada ḍamāra 'a pair of kettle-drums', and Telugu ṭamaṭama 'a drum, tomtom'.

+The shift from Doma to Roma/Romani is believed to have been influenced by the Greek word Romaios, during the Romanies’ arrival and settlement in the Balkans during the Byzantine period.
+The Byzantine Empire was referred to by its inhabitants as Romanía.
+This is where the Romanies are believed to have “crystallised into a cohesive people”.